 The SCSU Women's Center provides information, educational programming, referrals, victim advocacy and services on issues related to violence against women.
-The Center also maintains a resource room with information on sexual assault, stalking, domestic violence, dating violence, sexual harassment, women's health, body image, eating disorders and date rape drugs.
+The Center also maintains a resource room with information on sexual assault, stalking, domestic violence, dating violence, sexual harassment, women's health, body image, eating disorders and drugs known to be used in facilitating assaults.
 The Women's Center is located in Schwartz Hall and is open Monday through Friday from 8:30 a.m. to 4:30 p.m.